dealingwith/poole/_posts/2004-05-25-jai-guru-dev.markdown

 what season, what year." {Sory, now I'm quoting myself from an ancient song I never sing.} ...I don't know when the ability to feel comes back.

-All I know is a cul girl is cooking chocolate chip cookies right behind me over there.
+All I know is a cool girl is cooking chocolate chip cookies right behind me over there.

    [1]: http://theinnocencemission.com/